viraptor/reverse-interview/README.md

 - How is the work organised?
 - How does the intra/inter-team communication typically work?
+- Have you used any tools for project organization?
+What was your experience with her?
 - How are differences of opinions resolved?
 - Who sets the priorities / schedule?
 - What happens after pushback? ("this can't be done in the projected time")